Hero Background

 I don’t ask clients to meditate, and I do not teach meditation to my clients.
 I do however say to everyone that meditation is very, very valuable to support change.

 All therapeutic healing rests on the foundations of meditation.
-The relaxation that acceptance brings, the existence of a depth in us that transcends dualities, the power of our consciousness to escape the bubble-reality our minds make us think we are trapped in; these I apply always and discuss frequently.
+The relaxation in life that acceptance brings, the existence of a depth in us that transcends dualities, the power of our consciousness to escape the bubble-reality of out minds we are convinced we we are trapped in; these I apply always and discuss frequently.

-The articles here are a somewhat random collection of posts from the blog on my old website.
-I hope you’ll find some things here that you may not easily find gathered together elsewhere.
-They’re not systematic, and they need a ton of sub-editing, but I hope may still be of interest.
+The articles here are a random collection of posts from the blog on my old website.
+They’re not systematic, and they need a megaton of sub-editing, but I hope may still be of interest.

 “Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned. ”